Jenny is a girl who loves many things. She loves street foods, traveling, nature, music, cats, and dogs. She's crazy about purple & writing!

 You won’t find hotels or other luxury items here; it is literally an untouched paradise.
 If you want to stay, you’ll have to find a homestay or camp on the beach (though camping is now prohibited near the lighthouse).

-When to Visit: Similar to Coron.
+- When to Visit: Similar to Coron

-How to Get There: Make your way to Sta.
-Ana, Cagayan either by bus or car from Manila.
-If you fly, you can fly in to Tuguegarao or take a bus the rest of the way.
+- How to Get There: Make your way to Sta.
+Ana, Cagayan, either by bus or car, from Manila.
+If you fly, you can fly into Tuguegarao or take a bus the rest of the way.
 Once in Sta.
-Ana, make your way to San Vicente and then you can hire a boat to Palaui.
+Ana, make your way to San Vicente, and then you can hire a boat to Palaui.

 8. Pagudpud, Ilocos Norte

 Unlike Boracay, however, it is a simple municipality.
 This is not the place to go for shopping or malls.
-In fact, there aren’t even any ATM’s so make sure to carry cash with you when you visit the place.
-Its Blue Lagoon beach is now becoming more famous but not many tourists go there, yet.
+In fact, there aren’t even any ATMs, so make sure to carry cash with you when you visit the place.
+Its Blue Lagoon beach is now becoming more famous, but not many tourists go there yet.

-How to Get There: You can fly into Laog City in Ilocos Norte and then hire a bus or a car from there.
+- How to Get There: You can fly into Laog City in Ilocos Norte, and then hire a bus or a car from there.
 Many hotels and tour agencies include Pagudpud as part of their itinerary as well.
 This area is a nice place to drive, so many tourists rent cars as well.

-What It’s Known For: Its beautiful white sand that is reminiscent of Boracay.
+- What It’s Known For: Its beautiful white sand that is reminiscent of Boracay.
 It's also one of the top kitesurfing destinations in the Philippines.

 9. Siargao Island, Surigao del Norte

 Siargao island is a tear-shaped island in Surigao del Norte.
-It has the largest mangrove forest in Mindanao which is a source of rich marine biodiversity.
-The island is a great location for diving, snorkeling and most specially, surfing.
+It has the largest mangrove forest in Mindanao, which is a source of rich marine biodiversity.
+The island is a great location for diving, snorkeling, and most specially, surfing.

-When to Visit: Don’t come between June and October (unless you’re a surfer).
-Better to come in the off season or before the big waves hit.
+- When to Visit: Don’t come between June and October (unless you’re a surfer).
+Better to come in the offseason or before the big waves hit.
 If you're a surfer, of course, this is reversed.

-How to Get There: You can fly to Siargao Island, take a boat or a ferry, or take a bus.
+- How to Get There: You can fly to Siargao Island, take a boat or a ferry, or take a bus.

-What to Do: Go surfing!
+- What to Do: Go surfing!
 Also, anything nature-related.
 This is the nature-lover’s destination and isn’t overrun with hotels, bars, and shops like some other destinations.
 Game fishing is also big.